 Ms Deborah Johnson

-The following allegation was considered by a Panel of the Conduct and Competence Committee at the substantive hearing on 12-13 January 2017 and 20-21 April 2017.
+The following allegation was considered by a Panel of the Conduct and Competence Committee at a Substantive Hearing on 12 to 13 January 2017 and 20 to 21 April 2017.

 Whilst registered as a Social Worker and employed by Hull City Council, you:

 1. Made mileage claims for journeys to Newton Aycliffe, County Durham, claiming to visit a service user, which were not undertaken on:

 a.
 13 August 2014;

 b.
 18 September 2014;